rnag/rust.aws-cdk-lambda/cdk-examples/rust-bins/README.md

 ---

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`RustWorkspacesStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`RustBinsStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.